Yara-khattab/Masion_chic/README.md

 # 🛍️ Maison Chic – Fashion Store Website

-Maison Chic is a simple fashion store website that showcases women’s outfits and simulates an online shopping experience using **HTML, CSS, and JavaScript**.
+Maison Chic is a simple fashion store website developed as a **JavaScript training task for SEF Academy**.

-The project focuses on JavaScript interactions such as adding selected items to an invoice and calculating the total price.
+The project simulates an online shopping experience and focuses mainly on applying **JavaScript concepts** in a practical way.

 ---

 ## 🏠 Home Page Preview
+> Add a screenshot of the home page here

 ![Home Page](home.jpg)

 ---

-## ✨ Project Idea
+## ✨ Project Overview
+This project allows users to interact with a fashion store interface where they can:
-- Display a collection of fashion outfits with prices
+- Browse different outfits with their prices
-- Users can click **Buy** to add items to the invoice
+- Select items by clicking the **Buy** button
-- Selected items appear in a billing section
+- Add selected items dynamically to an invoice section
-- A button calculates the **Total Price**
-- Simple and interactive shopping experience
+- Calculate the **total price** of all selected items using JavaScript

+All interactions and calculations are handled using **Vanilla JavaScript** without any external libraries.

 ---

+## 🧠 JavaScript Functionality
+The project focuses on the following JavaScript features:
+- Handling button click events
+- Dynamically updating the DOM
+- Storing selected items in arrays
+- Calculating total prices programmatically
+- Displaying selected products in a billing/invoice section

+---

 ## 🧩 Features
-- Clean and elegant UI design
+- Interactive product selection
-- Dynamic invoice using JavaScript
+- Dynamic invoice generation
-- Automatic total price calculation
+- Total price calculation
-- Easy-to-use interface
+- Clean and simple user interface
-- Practical use of JavaScript concepts:
+- Beginner-friendly JavaScript logic
-  - DOM Manipulation
-  - Event Handling
-  - Arrays
-  - Functions

 ---

 ## 🛠️ Technologies Used
 - HTML5
 - CSS3
-- JavaScript (Vanilla JS)
+- JavaScript

 ---